Want to learn how to map out — and crush — your blogging goals?

 There is also a four-minute masterclass inside that will help you pinpoint what to focus on right now to meet your goals.

 So feel free to pause this episode to go grab that.

 Let’s dive in.

-Step #1: Set aside time to dream about your blogging business.
+Step #1: Planning a blog strategy includes taking time to dream about your blogging business.

 Why did you start a blog?

 What does your dream blogging business look like?